itayYaakov/AnomalyDetectionWebAPP/README.md

 ![alt text](https://github.com/eladoni1/Pictures-for-WebAPP-Anomaly-Detector/blob/main/valuesOnGraph.PNG?raw=true)

-3) The value's graph - top graph, it presents the values of both features at every row of the input.
+3) **Graphs**
+     Top graph - displays train information (each row from .csv) of the 2 seleced features (from Explore Anomalies) (each feature has a differnt color)
+     Bottom graph - displays combined train informationof the 2 seleced features, with all anomalies points in red.
-   - **Zoom** - we can zoom in and out and check each value.
-Just hover your cursor on said graph, and use  ``` CTRL + MouseWheel Up ``` and enjoy the view up close.
+   - **Zoom** - You can zoom in/out to check points more cloesly.
+Just hover your cursor on said graph, and use  ``` MouseWheel Up/Down ``` and enjoy the view up close.
+You can also drag the cursor to a box shape, this will zoom the graph to the box.
-   - **Points** -  when pointed at a spot on the graph, it will provide the feature name of the affiliated graph, and the value the point represents.
+   - **Tooltip** -  When hovering over a point, a tooltip pops up with the point value and label information.
-   - **Disable** - there's also the option to disable the display of 1 feature between the two.
-Clicking on the colour above the graph will get rid of all the values of the feature.
-That way it's easier to watch one feature's behaviour along the graph.
+   - **Disable/Enable** - You can disable a certein feature from the gaph by simply clicking it's squared colored label (top of the chart).
+That's makes it easier to watch one feature's behaviour along the graph.

-The graph also provides different colour for the two features selected, so it will become much easier to understand whose value is it.

 ![alt text](https://github.com/eladoni1/Pictures-for-WebAPP-Anomaly-Detector/blob/main/linearAndAnomalies.PNG?raw=true)

-4) Anomalies & Point graph - bottom graph, shows the points - made by pair of values, each from his own feature, and the same row as the other value.
-The red dots in the graph represent the anomalies, and we can point to figure out the exact value of that gone-rogue-row.

 ![alt text](https://github.com/eladoni1/Pictures-for-WebAPP-Anomaly-Detector/blob/main/dashboardTop.PNG?raw=true)

-5) Anomaly/Report counters, Timer, and Last report - at the top of the screen, we can see 4 parameters -
+4) **Statistics** - at top of dashboard screen:
- - **Reports available** - How many reports/operations have the server processed, and ready to give feedback on.
+ - **Reports available** - How many previous reports/operations has the server processed and are avilable.
- - **Anomalies found** - How many anomalies found for the current report selected in the Reports' history section.
+ - **Anomalies found** - How many anomalies features pairs are found in the the current selected report (Reports history section).
- - **Last report creation duration** - How much time (in milliseconds) it took for the last request and its operation to be processed by the server until response.
+ - **Last report creation duration** - The time took (in milliseconds) between last report request until server response.
- - **Last report date**.
+ - **Last report date** - data of last report.

 ![alt text](https://github.com/eladoni1/Pictures-for-WebAPP-Anomaly-Detector/blob/main/leftBar.PNG?raw=true)

-6) Left bar - includes the switch between dark/light mode, the test table and train table for the current active report (includes the entire CSV file values and feature names), and a shrink button - reduces the size of the bar.
+5) Left bar - includes the switch between dark/light mode, the test table and train table for the current active report (includes the entire CSV file values and feature names), and a shrink button - reduces the size of the bar.

 #### Packages, out source features and final notes